NullixAT/pagemyself/README.md

 * :heart: for devs | Built from the ground up for developers to integrate own themes, modules and plugins
 * Multilanguage interface | Currently there is english and german, but plan is to integrate open-source translations as well
+* Fully dynamic, no static site generator

+### Requirements

+PageMyself runs on PHP 8.1+ with a Mysql/Mariadb database.
+It is recommended to use Nginx as a webserver, but Apache do it as well.
+Our docker image already have that all included.
+If you choose to install manually, you have to met this requirements.

 ### Usage tutorial